rails-engine/homeland/README.md

     ```

-4. Change you routes.rb to add this:
+4. Add this to your routes.rb:

     ```ruby
     mount Homeland::Engine, :at => "/bbs"